Tiiiger/bert_score/README.md

 # BERTScore
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-red.svg)](#python) [![Downloads](https://pepy.tech/badge/bert-score)](https://pepy.tech/project/bert-score) [![Downloads](https://pepy.tech/badge/bert-score/month)](https://pepy.tech/project/bert-score/month) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Automatic Evaluation Metric described in the paper [BERTScore: Evaluating Text Generation with BERT](https://arxiv.org/abs/1904.09675).
+Automatic Evaluation Metric described in the paper [BERTScore: Evaluating Text Generation with BERT](https://arxiv.org/abs/1904.09675) (ICLR 2020).
 #### News:
+- BERTScore gets accepted in ICLR 2020.
+Please come to our poster in Addis Ababa, Ethiopia!
 - Updated to version 0.2.2
   - **Bug fixed**: when using RoBERTaTokenizer, we now set `add_prefix_space=True` which was the default setting in huggingface's `pytorch_transformers` (when we ran the experiments in the paper) before they migrated it to `transformers`.
 This breaking change in `transformers` leads to a lower correlation with human evalutation.
 To reproduce our RoBERTa results in the paper, please use version `0.2.2`.
   - the best number of layers for DistilRoBERTa is included